MongoExpUser/AWS-Keyspaces-Cassandra-IOT-Drilling-App/README.md

    b) Defining (ddl) the Data Model (keyspaces, tables and parametized unique tags)

 2) <strong>ddl_timeseries_keyspace.cql</strong> and <strong>ddl_drilling_table.cql</strong> - Cassandra Query Language - CQL's DDL equivalent of of the keyspaces_drilling_cfn.yaml file.
-   These can be used to define DBaaS' keyspaces and tables via:<br>
+   These can be used to define the DBaaS' keyspace and table via:<br>
    a) AWS Management Console's CQL Editor or <br>
    b) CQLSH (CSL Shell) using Amazon Keyspaces service-specific credentials.<br>